speedywpm/crowdfunding_web3/README.md

 # Crowdfunding Platform Documentation

-This project is a crowdfunding platform built using React and the Sepolia Ethereum Testnet.
+This project is a crowdfunding platform built using React and Solidity.
+Based on the Sepolia Ethereum Testnet.
 Users can create, browse, and donate to crowdfunding campaigns.
 [Live Demo](https://crowdfunding-web3-seven.vercel.app)

 ## Smart Contract